Firefly (TV series): In popular culture

-The webcomic xkcd commented on Fireflys conspicuous absence of Asian characters in the 2009 comic "Well".
-When a character drops a coin into "The Uncomfortable Truths Well", it responds, "For a universe that's supposed to be half Chinese, Firefly sure doesn't have any Asians."

-Critics have drawn comparisons and parallels between Firefly and the anime Outlaw Star.

 The television series Castle, where Fillion plays the lead character Richard Castle, has made ongoing homages to Firefly.
 Castle has props from Firefly as decorative items in his home, has dressed up as a "space cowboy" for Halloween ("You wore that five years ago", cracked his daughter), speaks Chinese that he learned from "a TV show [he] loved", and has made rapid "two-by-two" finger motions while wearing blue surgical gloves.
 He has been humorously asked if he has ever heard of a spa known as "Serenity", and Firefly catchphrases such as "shiny", "special hell", and "I was aiming for the head" have been used as punchlines during various dramatic scenes in Castle.
 He has worked a murder case at a science fiction convention with suspects being the cast of a long-cancelled space opera that only ran for a season, and has had direct and incidental interaction with people portrayed by Firefly cast members.

 Con Man, a 2015 comedy web series created by Tudyk and co-produced by Fillion, draws on the pair's experiences as cult science fiction actors touring the convention circuit.
 Though it is not autobiographical, the show's fictional Spectrum echoes Firefly and Tudyk's and Fillion's roles reflect their own Firefly roles.
 Staite, Torres, Glau, Maher, and Whedon made guest appearances.
 Maher played himself as a former Firefly actor.